-This part reviews the theoretical and empirical literature on the role of trade volume and trade partners on GDP in the developing world.
-Firstly, regarding trade volume, similar with traditional major trade partners, the emergence of China might contribute to higher trade openness in the developing countries, which is crucial to economic growth.
-Secondly, while the major trade partners in the world like the United States and European countries are the advanced economies, China is almost characterized by the modest level of technology, high demand for raw materials and massive production of cheap manufactured goods.
-These characteristics might have different implications for the production in the global South.
+2 Trade and growth literature: A growth-by-(trade) destination perspective major trade partners, the emergence of China might contribute to higher trade openness in the developing countries, which is crucial to economic growth.
+Second, while the major trade partners in the world like the US and European countries are the advanced economies, China is almost characterized by the modest level of technology, high demand for raw materials and massive production of cheap manufactured goods.
+These characteristics might have different implications for the production in the Global South.